NIRCam Deep Field Imaging with MIRI Imaging Parallels

 This example science program describes what data are required to achieve the program's objectives, including discussion of the required wavelengths, spatial resolution, sensitivity, and spatial coverage.

-The Exposure Time Calculator (ETC) guide describes how to estimate the necessary imaging depth, and the Astronomer's Proposal Tool (APT) guide describes how to design the observation parameters.
+Step-by-Step ETC Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels describes how to estimate the necessary imaging depth, and Step-by-Step APT Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels describes how to design the observation parameters.
 This program was presented as part of the JWST Proposal Planning Workshop at STScI in May 2017.
 Note that the program presented here is slightly different from the one presented at the workshop.

 For this program, we refer to calculations by Crowley et al. (2018).
 Their simulations yielded expected number densities of galaxies at high redshifts, along with their detectability with NIRCam and MIRI imaging.
 They determined that 167 square arcmin of NIRCam imaging with a depth of 100 ksec would yield 10 galaxies at z = 12.
 A smaller NIRCam survey of 33 square arcmin at 10 ksec depth would yield 100 galaxies at z = 7.
 Here, we choose to cover 25 square arcmin with NIRCam at 30–50 ksec depth.